hamitzor/lightterm/README.md

 *  npm or yarn package manager

 ## Setup
-`npm install` for installing all neccesary packages, then `npm run build` for building and finally `npm run start` to start the demo server.
+`npm install` for installing all neccesary packages, then `npm run build` for building and finally `npm run start` to start the demo app.